 To learn to read is to light a fire; every syllable that is spelled out is a spark.
 Victor Hugo

 Reading strategies can be taught explicitly while students are engaged in reading any text type or genre.
-Readers of all ages need to be able to read a variety of different genres and text types in order to make sense of the texts that are part of their world.
+Students of all ages need to be able to read a variety of different genres and text types in order to make sense of the texts that are part of their world.
 Each text type requires readers to call on the best strategies for getting meaning from the text type they are reading.

 Reading Rockets Website has an excellent article by Adler, C.R.
 Seven Strategies to Teach Students Text Comprehension.

 Bookmark the Choice Literacy website.
 Written by literacy coaches and teachers with actual experience in diverse classrooms, this website presents some of the best information, tools and teaching resources available for teachers who are passionate about literacy.

 In particular, the following article by Brenda Power, What Are the Seven Reading Comprehension Strategies? provides a clear and concise explanation of the most effective research-based reading strategies.